evan1026/MiscUtils/README.md

 Available functions:

     int delay(long milliseconds); //Returns the return of nanosleep().
-See that documentation for return values.
+                                  //See that documentation for return values.